 BIOGRAPHY

-In Florida, his work has been performed by Dance Alive! in Gainesville, and at the Douglas Anderson School for the Performing Arts in Jacksonville.
-In Miami, he choreographed for Ballet Randolph, Freddick Bratcher & Company, Juegos del Arte, Acme Acting Company, Armour Dance Theatre, and solo artist Rosario Suarez.
-In addition, he had the pleasure of staging and choreographing for various directors through Miami-Dade College.
-Beginning in 2000, he taught and choreographed for sixteen summers at the Charlotte Ballet Summer Program in Charlotte, North Carolina.
-In recent years, he has taught at the Ballet School in Savannah, Georgia, the University of Miami Theatre Department, and as principal faculty member at the Miami City Ballet School from 2013-2017.
-In 2006, Mr. Ebitz was a recipient of a Surdna Arts Teachers Fellowship grant for study in Budapest at the National Hungarian Dance Academy.
-He was on the Dance Department faculty at the New World School of the Arts in Miami from1988 to 2021.
+His choreography has been performed by Dance Alive in Gainesville, by the Douglas Anderson School for the Performing Arts in Jacksonville, Ballet Randolph, Freddick Bratcher & Company, and Armour Dance Theatre in Miami.
+He was twice awarded an Individual Choreographic Fellowship from the State of Florida.
+Beginning in 2000, he taught and choreographed for seventeen summers at the Charlotte Ballet summer program in Charlotte, North Carolina, and taught as principal faculty member at the Miami City Ballet School.
+Mr. Ebitz was a recipient of a Surdna Arts Teachers Fellowship grant for study in Budapest at the National Hungarian Dance Academy.
+He was an Associate Professor Senior on the Dance Department faculty at the New World School of the Arts in Miami from 1988 to 2021.
+Now as an independent choreographer and teacher, he is an active guest artist with several companies and schools.

 CURRENT WORK